Strzelce Krajeńskie: History

-During World War II, the Germans operated a forced labour subcamp of the Stalag II-D prisoner-of-war camp for Allied POWs in the town.
+During World War II, the Germans operated three forced labour subcamps of the Stalag II-D prisoner-of-war camp for Allied POWs in the town.
 Towards the end of the war, the Red Army took Friedeberg almost without a fight on January 29, 1945, and deliberately burned around 80% of the town.
 In spring 1945, the town became again part of Poland under its historic Polish name Strzelce, and in 1946 the adjective Krajeńskie was added to distinguish it from other settlement of the same name.
 Ukrainians and Lemkos from the Beskids were also forcibly resettled in the region in 1947 as part of Operation Vistula.

 Sights

 Among the preserved historic architecture of the city are: